pavzagor/AIE7_dev/14_LangGraph_Platform/README.md

 What is the purpose of the `chunk_overlap` parameter when using `RecursiveCharacterTextSplitter` to prepare documents for RAG, and what trade-offs arise as you increase or decrease its value?

+##### ✅ Answer:

+1. 'chunk_overlap' defines how big will be an overlap between documents when they are split.
+It helps create continuity between documents, e.g., when we split one document in two, and without chunk_overlap only one documen may retain a piece of information that is contextually relevant to both chunks.
+2. When we increase chunk_overlap's value too much, we create chunks that are a) way too similar b) don't have enough unique context.
+In addition, we'll start creating too many chunks.
+3. When we decrease chunk_overlap's value too much, we create a potential issue with documents not having relevant context because only the previous chunk contains it, but the piece of information is relevan to both previous chunk and this chunk.

 #### ❓ Question:

 Your retriever is configured with `search_kwargs={"k": 5}`.
 How would adjusting `k` likely affect RAGAS metrics such as Context Precision and Context Recall in practice, and why?

+##### ✅ Answer:
+1. Context Precision and Context Recall are somewhat at odds with each other, metaphorically speaking.
+They will react in different directions.
+2. Increasing 'k' will decrease precision and increase recall.
+With more documents retrieved, the number of relevant documents retrieved out of all documents retrieved (precision) will become lower because we'll start pulling less and less relevant documents.
+However, the completeness of context (recall) from retrieved documents will increase, because with more documents we have a higher likelihood of covering all the bases.
+3. Decreasing 'k' will increase precision and decrease recall.
+Less documents means that we increase the chance of all documents being relevant (good for precision), but completeness may take a hit because we'll have overall less context (bad for recall).

 #### ❓ Question:

 Compare the `agent` and `agent_helpful` assistants defined in `langgraph.json`.
 Where does the helpfulness evaluator fit in the graph, and under what condition should execution route back to the agent vs. terminate?

+##### ✅ Answer:
+1. Helpful agent decides whether to pass to helpfulness evaluator based on whether the last "message" was "action" or not.
+If it was an "action", then it passes the turn to helpfuless evaluator.
+2. Helpful agent terminates when: a) it exceeds 10 messages b)  when response is deemed helpful.
+3. Simple agent simply runs a tool and provides an answer.
+Simple agent, compared to the helpful agent, doesn't check for helpfulness.